cell-org/tutorial.cell.computer/README.md

 Basically the main difference between the first and the second option is, while the first option is only for the collection owner (one person) to gift tokens to people, the second option lets ANYONE print tokens that will be sent to someone else when minted.

-A good use case is when you are building an on-demand NFT minting app that allows any random people to mint and send NFTs to someone else as a gift.
+A good use case is when you are building an on-demand NFT minting app that allows any random person to mint and send NFTs to someone else as a gift.
 One example is [PFP](https://pfp.factoria.app/):

 ![pfp.png](pfp.png)

 1. **Gift:** You can mint a Twitter profile picture of your friend into an NFT and gift it to THEM all within the app:
-2. **Wishilist:** If you want to mint your Twitter profile picture into an NFT but don't have money, you can create a token with your address as `receiver`, and ask someone else to mint it for you.
+2. **Wishilist:** If you want to mint your Twitter profile picture into an NFT but don't have money, you can create a script with your address as `receiver` and send it to someone else and ask them to mint it for you.
 When they mint the token, the NFT will be sent to YOU.

 #### Giftable NFT